Cray-HPE/docs-csm/operations/boot_orchestration/Troubleshoot_Compute_Node_Boot_Issues_Related_to_Slow_Boot_Times.md

 # Troubleshoot Compute Node Boot Issues Related to Slow Boot Times

+> **`NOTE`** This section is for BOS V1 only.
+BOS V2 does not use CAPMC, nor does it have BOA.
+However, the steps
+> outlined below allow for similar debugging of slow steps within CFS-initiated sessions.

 Inspect BOS, the Boot Orchestration Agent \(BOA\) job logs, and the Configuration Framework Service \(CFS\) job logs to obtain information that is critical for boot troubleshooting.
 Use this procedure to determine why compute nodes are booting slower than expected.

-### Prerequisites
+## Prerequisites

-A boot session has been created with the Boot Orchestration Service \(BOS\).
+- A boot session has been created with the Boot Orchestration Service \(BOS\).
+- The Cray CLI is configured.
+See [Configure the Cray CLI](../configure_cray_cli.md).

-### Procedure
+## Procedure

-1. View the BOA logs.
+1. (`ncn-mw#`) View the BOA logs.

     1. Find the BOA job from the boot session.

         The output of the command below is organized by the creation time of the BOA job with the most recent one listed last.